OpenWebAdvocacy/website/src/pages/walled-gardens.md

 The Web NFC specification contains an [extensive security and privacy section](https://w3c.github.io/web-nfc/#security), but Apple has made little effort to productively convey or solve any perceived security issues.
 By only providing NFC functionality via [its native ecosystem](https://developer.apple.com/documentation/corenfc) Apple effectively forces any developer that wishes to produce a mobile app with NFC to create a Native App where they can take a 30% cut.

-As part of our submission we would argue that Apple should not be able to block NFC access to third party browsers except where Apple applies on a **demonstrably** consistent basis to Apple's own Apps and Apps from the iOS App Store (**including by rules with analogous intent**).
+As part of our submission we would argue that Apple should not be able to block NFC access to third-party browsers except where Apple applies on a **demonstrably** consistent basis to Apple's own Apps and Apps from the iOS App Store (**including by rules with analogous intent**).

 Additionally any blocks should be narrowly tailored to solve particular security issues and Apple should be compelled to publicly answer and publicly provide technical documentation to any reasonable questions related to these rules or the evidence for them.